Viciius/reactApi/README.md

-# ReactApi
+# ⏳ Realtime Products CRUD 🍎🥖

-It's a simple CRUD application using React as Frontend and NodeJS as Backend.
+It's a simple CRUD application using React as Frontend and NodeJS with Sockets as Backend.

 The database used in this sample is MongoDB and it just has one Schema.